yrp-yashpatil/Certifications/README.md

 *This file contains a full list of my certifications and training programs so far.*

-*I am want to build a career in **Management Consulting, Business Analysis, Route Network Planning, Corporate Planning, and Strategy Analysis**, and these certifications reflect my commitment to developing the skills needed in these fields.*
+*I am want to build a career as a **Management Consultant, Business Analyst, Route Network Planning Analyst, Corporate Planning Analyst, and Strategy Analyst**, and these certifications reflect my commitment to developing the skills needed in these fields.*

 ---